waagsociety/datahub_site/docs/content-management.md

 -  [Error](#error)

 ### Home
-This is the home page when you visit [AMS Datahub](http://amsdatahub.waag.org), intended to reveal information about the datahub application.
+This is the home page when you visit [AMS Datahub](http://amsdatahub.waag.org), intended to reveal basic information about the datahub application.

-The editor can edit the following content:
+The editor can update the following content:
 - [Title](#title)
 - [Text](#text)
 - [Highlights](#highlights)